-As of July 1999 the Authority implemented an event surcharge of \$1.00 per person on each admission to certain events held at the Tulsa State Fairgrounds, including the Tulsa State Fair.
+As of July 1999 the Authority implemented an event surcharge of \$1.00 per person on each admission to certain events held at the Tulsa State Fairgrounds.
 Such event surcharge is earmarked for capital improvements at the Tulsa State Fairgrounds as described in the Expo Square Master Plan.
 Also, an excise tax was levied by the County, which may be used for the purpose of making capital improvements at Expo Square and/or pledged and applied toward the payment of principal, premium and interest on indebtedness.
-During 2009 the Authority received \$6,076,156 in excise tax revenue from the County.
-These amounts are included in transfers on the statement of revenue, expenses and changes in net assets.
+During 2010 the Authority received \$5,564,106 in excise tax revenue from the County.
+These amounts are included in transfers on the statement of revenue, expenses and changes in fund net assets.